bergsans/archaize-js/text/3_why_understanding_compilers_matter.md

 debate in  the philosophy  and the social  sciences revolved around  questions on  the value  of a  certain pursuit.
-The general  consensus,  I  think,  was that  there  are  better reasons to the  relativize these matters and  relate them to social norms  than to ignore these  matters.
-Your scientific pursuit might be pure(although it's  likely not, or at least partly not), but the consequences  of the same pursuit might lead to things you did not wish for.
+The general  consensus,  I  think,  was that  there  are  better reasons  to relativize  these matters  and   relate them  to social norms  than to ignore these  matters.
+Your scientific pursuit might be pure (although it's likely not, or at least partly not), but the consequences  of the same pursuit might lead to things you did not wish for.
 Sometimes the pale cast of thought  - to contradict  the Hamlet of Shakespeare  - is